KelloVerra/KelloVerra/README.md

 <br/>

 ### Besides..
 I also loved coding complex logics and comprehend new and better ways to implement them!
-> My keyboard is one of my most effective weapon⚔️! ..in a sense
+> My keyboard is one of my most effective tool🛠️! ..including the rest that make up my laptop